 Finding the right senior care is life-changing .
 3

-Retirement living is not long-term care .
+Public and private senior care options in B.C. .
 4

-When is Assisted Living needed? .
+When is it time for care? .
 5

-Will you choose home care or senior living? .
+Home care or a retirement residence? .
 6

-Respite care when you need it .7
+Respite care when you need it .
+7

 Care services available at Amica .
 8

-Memory care in Ontario .
+Memory Care in B.C. .
 9

 Why discerning seniors choose Amica 10